DefoNotMirino/DefoNotMirino.github.io/PaT/CheatSheet.md

 ### LLMNR and NBT-NS Attack Spoofing

+Steal credentials off the network.
 LLMNR and NetBIOS are two name resolution services built in to Windows to help systems find address names from other devices on the network.

+`auxiliary/spoof/llmnr/llmnr_response`
+`auxiliary/spoof/nbns/nbns_response`
+Spoof / poison LLMNR / NetBIOS requests.

+`auxiliary/server/capture/smb`
+`auxiliary/server/capture/http_ntlm`
+Capture the hashes of LLMNR / NBT-NS.
+You’ll end up with NTLMv2 hash, use john or hashcat to crack it.

+### SNMP Enumeration

+SNMP enumeration is the process of using SNMP to enumerate user accounts on a target system.
+SNMP employs two major types of software components for communication: the SNMP agent, which is located on the networking device, and the SNMP management station, which communicates with the agent.

+`snmp-check -t 192.168.1.2 -c public`
+`snmpwalk -c public -v1 192.168.1.X 1| grep hrSWRunName|cut -d* * -f`
+`snmpenum -t 192.168.1.X`
+`onesixtyone -c names -i hosts`
+Different SNMP Enumerations.

+`nmap -sV -p 161 --script=snmp-info TARGET-SUBNET`
+SNMPv3 Enumeration.

+`/usr/share/metasploit-framework/data/wordlists/snmp_default_pass.txt`
+Metasploit's wordlist has common credentials for SNMPv1 and SNMPv2.

+## TLS and SSL Testing

+`./testssl.sh -e -E -f -p -y -Y -S -P -c -H -U TARGET-HOST | aha > OUTPUT-FILE.html` Test all options on a single host and output to a .html file.

+# Penetration Tests

+## Database Penetration